 #1: Checking the National database

 - Cost: 3500 Yen

 - Type of inspection: From records

-In fact, the standards for vehicle inspection in Japan (aka “Shaken“) is much more robust than in North America.
+In fact, the standards for vehicle inspection in Japan (aka “Shaken“) are much more robust than in North America.
 This database is updated every time a car undergoes its mandatory inspection.

 Hence the reason why JEVIC turns to this option.
-Since it knows that while the car seller might fool you, he/she cannot fool the system.
+It knows that the car seller might fool you, but the seller cannot fool the system.
 They check the national database to compare the mileage logged there against what the car is showing.